The Absolute Best Canned Chili, Ranked

 The Tony Packo's Cafe brand has been dishing out Hungarian-American cuisine in Toledo, Ohio since the 1930s.
 When Tony Packo invented his chili almost 100 years ago, it was an instant hit.
 Today, the Tony Packo's Cafe brand distributes its chili in convenient cans, so even if you've never set foot in Toledo, you can still enjoy the unparalleled flavors of this remarkable chili.

-Tony Packo's Cafe chili makes the number one spot on this list because it tastes like it's a fresh-off-the-stove, hand-crafted pot of chili — even if all you need to do to prepare it is crack open the can and heat it up.
+Tony Packo's Cafe chili is the best chili with beans.
+It tastes like it's a fresh-off-the-stove, hand-crafted pot of chili — even if all you need to do to prepare it is crack open the can and heat it up.
 The first thing I noticed about this chili was its vibrant red and green hues, which indicates lots of sweet and spicy flavors.
 Warming spice lingers, along with bursts of garlic and a smoky aftertaste.
 There's more meat than beans in this chili, and those legumes add the right amount of texture without compromising the ultra-umami essence.
 Although it was originally designed to top Hungarian hot dogs, I'd argue that this chili is too good to use on a dog and is better left served by the bowl.

 Methodology